linsnotes/linsnotes.github.io/_posts/2025/2025-04-11-msmtp-with-gmail-oauth2-on-raspberry-pi-or-ubuntu.md

 Copy or move the downloaded `client_secret.json` into this folder.

 ### a.
 Create the **config.json** File
-Using your text editor, open `config.json` and add:
+Open `config.json` in your text editor and add:
 ```json
 {
   "CLIENT_SECRETS_FILE": "/home/pi/msmtp/client_secret.json",
   "CRED_FILE": "/home/pi/msmtp/credentials.json"
 }
 ```
-*Tip: Adjust the file paths if your directory structure is different.*
+*Tip:* Adjust the file paths if your directory structure is different.

 ### b.
 Create the **authorize.py** Script
-This script handles the initial OAuth authorization flow and saves the credentials (access token, refresh token, etc.).
-Open `authorize.py` and paste the following code:
+This script runs the initial OAuth authorization flow and saves your credentials.
+Open `authorize.py` and paste:
 ```python
 #!/usr/bin/env python3
 import os